uwejacobs/owm-weather/readme.txt

 1. Basic current weather for multiple cities.

 == Changelog ==

+= 5.1.7 =
+* fixed empty cloudiness value for current conditions
+* more translations

 = 5.1.6 =
 * added all Estonian phrases for the weather output to the translation